kchu25/biology/blog/lacI/deepReplacI.md

 - Like two workers at adjacent desks - if one changes, it affects the other
 - This validates that the experimental measurements are picking up real structural information

-<sup>*Note: This epistasis analysis is separate from the deep learning models.
-It's just using simple math to understand mutation interactions, not to predict function.*</sup>
+> *Note: This epistasis analysis is separate from the deep learning models.
+It's just using simple math to understand mutation interactions, not to predict function.*

 ---